 - Salt water Sole – I use this in place of mineral drops or Bioplasma; I purchase Celtic sea salt through Azure Standard, $2.88/lb (First Step support)

-- Moringa powder – I was using Amino Assist spray, with very good effect, but budgeting constraints, again, forced me to look for alternatives, and again, very happy challenge! (for MTRR mutation)
+- Moringa powder – I was using Amino Assist spray, with very good effect, but budgeting constraints, again, forced me to look for alternatives, and again, very happy result to that challenge! (for MTRR mutation)

 - acerola powder – I get this through Frontier co-op for (currently) $20/lb.
 It lasts a very long time!
 It is super high in vitamin C (especially if you make it liposomal vitamin C with some sunflower lecithin) and easy to add to to smoothies (First Step support)